-The principal risks faced by the Company include, without limitation: the Company's ability to obtain financing to further the exploration, evaluation and/or development of exploration and evaluation properties in which the Company holds interests; changes in exploration, development or mining plans due to exploration results and changing budget priorities of Rio Tinto Canada or the Company; maintaining title to property claims in which the Company holds interests; obtaining the required permits from various federal, provincial and local governmental authorities; the ultimate economic feasibility of any future development projects; the impact of the COVID-19 pandemic; and the effectiveness of the extraction and diamond methodologies used by Rio Tinto Canada.
+The principal risks faced by the Company include, without limitation: the Company's ability to obtain financing to further the exploration, evaluation and/or development of mineral properties in which the Company holds interests; changes in exploration, development or mining plans due to exploration results and changing budget and other priorities of Rio Tinto Canada or the Company; maintaining title to property claims in which the Company holds interests; obtaining the required permits from various federal, provincial and local governmental authorities; the ultimate economic feasibility of any future development projects; reliance on Rio Tinto Canada to fund and/or develop the Fort à la Corne mineral properties (including the Project); the impact of the COVID-19 pandemic; and the effectiveness of the extraction and diamond methodologies used by Rio Tinto Canada.

-The further exploration, evaluation and/or development of exploration and evaluation properties in which the Company holds interests or which the Company acquires may depend upon the Company's ability to obtain financing through equity financing, debt financing or other means.
+The further exploration, evaluation and/or development of mineral properties in which the Company holds interests or which the Company acquires may depend upon the Company's ability to obtain financing through equity financing, debt financing or other means.
 The Company currently does not have sufficient funds to put any of its property interests into production from its own financial resources.
 There is no assurance that the Company will be successful in obtaining required financing as and when needed.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone development plans, forfeit rights in its property interests, have its ownership interest in properties diluted or reduce or terminate its operations.
 Reduced liquidity or difficulty in obtaining future financing could have an adverse impact on the Company's future cash flows, results of operations and financial condition.
 The relative prices of diamonds and future expectations for such prices have a significant impact on the market sentiment for investment in diamond mining and exploration companies.
 To ensure that exploration and evaluation procedures are being performed effectively and those results are interpreted and reported in a proper manner, management ensures that qualified individuals, service providers and external consultants are utilized in the verification and quality assurance of analytical results.